How NOT to negotiate when you’re selling your home in Seattle:

 2. “You are our second/tenth/thirtieth showing…”

 This doesn’t necessarily mean the same thing to everybody, but it could make the buyers get a little squirmy.
-Of all the things you could say to a potential buyer in closing a home sale in Shoreline, this is the one most open to interpretation.
+Of all the things you could say to a potential buyer in closing a home sale in Seattle, this is the one most open to interpretation.
 The buyer will take it to mean whatever she wants it to mean.

 For example, if you’ve had only a handful of showings, the buyer will likely interpret that to mean that the price is too high and she will be afraid she’s overpaying for your property.
 If, on the other hand, you’ve had lots and lotsa showings, the buyer might take that to mean that something pretty major is wrong with the house.
 “Why did all those other people pass it by?
 What’s wrong with it that I’m missing?”
 This is the classic concern about stale MLS listings.